Notting Hill (soundtrack)

-Notting Hill: Original Motion Picture Soundtrack is the soundtrack to the 1999 film of the same name released by Island Records on 17 May 1999 in United States and 24 May in United Kingdom and rest of Europe.
+Notting Hill: Music from the Motion Picture is the soundtrack to the 1999 film of the same name released by Island Records on 17 May 1999 in United States and 24 May in United Kingdom and rest of Europe.
 The album featured 13 tracks in each versions that are varied from each album; it includes songs performed by Shania Twain, Elvis Costello, Bill Withers, Al Green, 98°, Steve Poltz amongst several others.
 It also featured incidental underscore composed by Trevor Jones with one of his cues that was in the film, had been split into two songs for the soundtrack, along with excerpts of Jones' score being used throughout the film.
-The album was made available in CDs and cassettes on its inital release, while a vinyl edition of the album was released on 28 May 2019, 20 years after the film's original release.
+The album was made available in CDs and cassettes on its initial release, while a vinyl edition of the album was released on 28 May 2019, 20 years after the film's original release.
 It received a Brit Award for Best Soundtrack in 2000.